Skip to main content

 SDK Initialization

-Connect your application to the instance using the bootstrap key.
+Connect your application to the instance using the API key.

 Authentication Deep Dive

-Understand the full zero-trust authentication model, certificate lifecycle, and credential rotation.
+Understand the full zero-trust authentication model, API key management, and key rotation.

 Monitoring & Analytics